alexconst/alexconst.github.io/technical/packer.md

     ├── virtualbox.sh
     └── vmware.sh
 ```
 The `packer_variables.sh` was created to make the template a bit more flexible and cleaner.
-This way you can publish and put the template under revision control without having to share your credentials (with the `packer_variables.sh` not under revision control).
-And also confining the only required configuration to it.
+This way you can share and put the template under revision control without having to share your credentials (with the `packer_variables.sh` not being under revision control).
+As well as leaving all the required configuration (regarding credentials and OS installation image) to this single script, which is under 10 lines.

 # Debian preseed files explained